Harold Ramis: Early life

 Ramis was born on November 21, 1944, in Chicago, Illinois, the son of Ruth (née Cokee) (1919–2001) and Nathan Ramis (1915–2009), who owned the Ace Food & Liquor Mart on the city's West Side.
-Ramis had a Jewish upbringing.
-In his adult life, he did not practice any religion.
-He graduated from Stephen K. Hayt Elementary School in June 1958 and Nicholas Senn High School in 1962, both Chicago public schools, and in 1966 from Washington University in St. Louis, Missouri, where he was a member of the Alpha Xi chapter of Zeta Beta Tau fraternity.
+Ramis had a Jewish upbringing, which continued to shape his identity and comedic sensibilities into adulthood.
+He graduated from Stephen K. Hayt Elementary School in June 1958 and Nicholas Senn High School in 1962, both Chicago public schools, and in 1966 from Washington University in St. Louis, Missouri, where he studied English literature and was a member of the Alpha Xi chapter of Zeta Beta Tau fraternity.

 Afterward, Ramis worked in a mental institution in St. Louis for seven months.
 He later said of his time working there that it:

 …prepared me well for when I went out to Hollywood to work with actors.
 People laugh when I say that, but it was actually very good training.
 And not just with actors; it was good training for just living in the world.
 It's knowing how to deal with people who might be reacting in a way that's connected to anxiety or grief or fear or rage.
 As a director, you're dealing with that constantly with actors.
 But if I were a businessman, I'd probably be applying those same principles to that line of work.